Rotate & Flip Video Online

 Best practices

-• Rotate before cropping so aspect presets calculate on the correct orientation.
+• Rotate before cropping — applying aspect ratio presets after fixing orientation ensures the crop calculations are based on the correct final dimensions.

 Formats & compatibility